Aswabor/TWB/src/site/notes/System Reference/Homebrew Options/Spelljamming Helm.md

 This Helm counts as an 11th level spellcaster for [Spell Surge](https://5e.tools/optionalfeatures.html#spell%20surge_wjmais) and _Hover Sailing_, though a Helmsman is still required to control the helm.

 If a sentient magic item is used as the artifact in the _Artifurnace_, that sentient magic item becomes the Helmsman of the wildjammer.

+You gain 5 levels of exaoustion upun unatuning from a spelljamming helm